 Bottled with 3.6 oz table sugar dissolved in 2 cups boiling spring water.
 FG around 1.010.
 There was a LOT of trub in the fermentor since I didn’t attempt to leave any of the hop matter out this time, dry hopping, etc. Got 42 beers out of it.
 It’s nice and aromatic and tastes really clean.
 I’m excited to taste the difference using spring water will have made after it’s been bottle conditioned a couple weeks.

-This beer had an off flavor and was probably my worst brew to date.
+Despite what I thought when I tasted it on bottling day, this beer has an off flavor and is probably my worst brew to date.
 Weird.
 Maybe it was the dry-hopping with EKG hops.
 I think I don’t like those.